andrewjong/SwapNet/README.md

 - [ ] Match texture quality produced in original paper (likely due to Feature Loss)
 - [ ] Test DRAGAN penalty and other advanced GAN losses

+# What's Next?
+I plan to keep improving virtual try-on in my own research project, and aim to release something by March or April 2020.
+(I've already made some progress which is scheduled to be published in the upcoming HPCS 2019 proceedings, but I aim to contribute more.)
+Stay tuned.

 # Credits
 - The layout of this repository is strongly influenced by Jun-Yan Zhu's [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository, though I've implemented significant changes.
 Many thanks to their team for open sourcing their code.